1

 /// [`ErrorProblem::ObjectInvalidData`].

-/// * **`#[deftly(netdoc(sig_hash = "HASH_METHOD"))]**:
+/// * **`#[deftly(netdoc(skip))]**:

-export ItemValueParseable for struct, expect items, beta_deftly:
+export ItemValueParseable for struct, meta_quoted rigorous, expect items, beta_deftly:

 ${define TRAIT ${if T_IS_SIGNATURE { SignatureItemParseable } else { ItemValueParseable }}}